varung/hammerspoons/README.md

 # hammerspoons
 my hammerspoon scripts

+- SpoonInstall
+  - Package manager for Spoons
+- ShiftIt
-ShiftIt is useful for moving windows between different monitors and setting up a grid layout
+  - useful for moving windows between different monitors and setting up a grid layout

 On a new computer:
 ```